Guides

 Dundrum Town Centre

-The largest mall in Ireland, Dundrum Town Centre is a good bet for a rainy day.
+The largest shopping centre in Ireland, Dundrum Town Centre is a good bet for a rainy day.
 There’s a huge number and variety of shops to browse, including a new Brown Thomas outlet complete with café and shoe room.
-Other high-end stores sit alongside affordable consumer favourites across the mall’s four levels.
+Other high-end stores sit alongside affordable consumer favourites across the centre’s four levels.
 All the usual add-ons are here too: bars, restaurants, cafés, a creche, supermarket and a 12-screen cinema.
-It’s conveniently located next to the Balally and Dundrum Luas tram stops and is well-served by buses.
+It’s conveniently located next to the Balally and Dundrum Luas stops and is well-served by buses.

 Media captionBrowse around more than 100 shops in Dublin's Dundrum Town Centre.